Find FAQs and responses regarding ICHM's plans during the COVID-19 outbreak.

 For students living off campus, they should be aware of the associated costs that they will need to consider.

-While students are expected to earn income during their industry placements, they will also incur expenses such as:
+While students are expected to earn income during their WIL placements, they will also incur expenses such as:

 These expenses will vary widely depending on location around the world.
 While their income should cover daily living expenses, if in Australia, students need to budget for the upfront costs that are incurred when organising rental accommodation.
 These costs include bond and connections for telephone, gas, water and electricity.